How To Setup An AS2 Server With JSCAPE: A QuickStart Guide

 - The URL of your trading partner's AS2 service (e.g. https://172.31.36.51:443/as2/incoming).
 Ask your trading partner for this piece of information .

-- The From ID - This can be any alpha-numeric value (no spaces) that uniquely identifies where the AS2 message is coming from.
+- The From ID - This can be any alpha-numeric value (no spaces) that uniquely identifies the AS2 ID where this message is coming from.

-- The To ID - Like the From ID, this can be any alpha-numeric value (no spaces) that uniquely identifies where the AS2 message is being sent to.
+- The To ID - Like the From ID, this identifier can be any alpha-numeric value (no spaces) that uniquely identifies where the AS2 message is being sent to.

 After clicking OK, you should see your newly created AS2 Trading Partner in your list of Trading Partners.

 Now that you've configured your server to send AS2 messages to a trading partner, you might want to try sending messages now.

 Sending AS2 Messages Manually

-JSCAPE MFT Server has a built-in feature that allows you to manually send AS2 messages.
+JSCAPE MFT Server has a built-in feature that allows you to manually manage AS2 messaging.
 Let's try it out.
 Navigate to the AS2 Messages menu and then click the Send File button.

 Select the Trading Partner you created earlier and then browse to a file you want to upload.
 After selecting the file, click OK.

 Of course, while it's possible to send EDI messages manually, it's not the ideal way.
 In order to take full advantage of EDI, EDI messages must be sent automatically.
-We're going to show you how to do that on our next post, so stay tuned for it.
+We're going to show you how to do that in our next post, so stay tuned for it.